Always be Two Steps Ahead of Your Enemy: Introduction

 In this section we present some definitions and results from probability theory that we will use in the analysis of our algorithms.
-During our analysis, we deal with both dependent and independent random variables.
-The following general class of random variables will prove to be useful: \begin{definition}[Negative Association] Let $X := \left(X_i\right)_{i \in I}$ be a set of random variables.
-Further, let $f,g$ be monotonically increasing (or decreasing) functions defined on disjoint subsets of $X$.
-Then is $X$ is negatively associated (NA) if it holds:
+During our analysis we deal with both dependent and independent random variables.
+The two following general classes of random variables will prove to be useful.
+First, there is Negative Correlation: \begin{definition}[Negative Correlation, see e.g. {\cite[p.
+31]{ScheidelerHabil}}] A set of random variables $X_1, X_2, \dots, X_n$ are said to negatively correlated if any subset $X_S \subseteq X$ it holds that,